vkartik2k/vkartik2k/README.md

 # Hi 👋, I am Kartik Verma

 I am a Software Engineer at Tower Research Capital.
-I work in developing in-house trading software solutions for my firm using C++.
+I work in developing in-house trading system for my firm using C++.
 I have previously interned at JP Morgan Chase as a Quantative Research Intern.
 You can check my work at the pinned repositories below:

 My LinkedIn Profile: https://www.linkedin.com/in/vkartik2k/